codebyalisher/DataScienceCourseMaterial/README.md

     - **Example:** A line graph showing how sales grew with increased ad spend.
   - **Provide actionable recommendations:** Based on your analysis, suggest next steps.
     - **Example:** "I recommend increasing ad spend by 10% in underperforming regions."
+    - **[Graphy for story telling of graphs](https://graphy.app/)** --> `Graphy enables anyone to become a skilled data storyteller, by radically simplifying the way data is presented and communicated.`

 ---